mosi-sol/Solidity101/collection-5/readme.md

 This contract stores the reviewer, comment, rating, and approval status.
 When a user wants to write a review, they would call the `writeReview()` function and provide the necessary parameters.
 The function checks that the rating is between 1 and 5, and then sets the values of reviewer, comment, rating, and approval status.
 Only the owner of the accommodation can approve a review, which they would do by calling the `approveReview()` function.

-4. Loyalty program: Here's an example of how a loyalty program smart contract could be implemented in Solidity:
+4. **Loyalty program**: Here's an example of how a loyalty program smart contract could be implemented in Solidity:

 ```solidity
 contract LoyaltyProgram {